-The best mascaras for short lashes in 2024, reviewed by our beauty team
+The best mascaras for short lashes in 2025, as reviewed by our beauty team

-After much testing, our beauty team reviews the best mascaras for short lashes that will create the illusion of long, fluttery ones
+Our beauty experts' guide to the very best mascaras for short lashes that create the illusion of long, fluttery ones

-Collage of images of three of the best mascara for short lashes featured in this guide from Shiseido, Clinique and Revolution, set against a pale ochre background
+Collage of three of the best mascaras for short lashes featured in this guide from (left–right) L'Oreal Paris, Shiseido and Clinique, set against a dark pink watercolour-style background

-The best mascara for short lashes, specifically, is one that is exceptionally good at creating a particularly lengthy and fluttery lash look that lasts.
-Whether you want to add totally transformative volume or would prefer a subtly enhanced look, woman&home's beauty editors have tested enough mascaras to know which ones will get those all-important results in short eyelashes.
+Most makeup wearers have a favourite mascara.
+But the best mascara for short lashes, specifically, will be exceptionally good at amplifying barely-there natural lashes with lasting fluttery length and the right amount of volume.
+Whether you want a big and bold effect or prefer a subtly enhanced look, woman&home's beauty editors have tested enough mascaras to know which ones get those all-important results in shorter eyelashes.

-Finding the product you deem the best mascara by your own personal standards does take time.
-With hundreds of options on the market, from the best volumising mascaras to the best tubing mascaras, settling requires a degree of trial and error.
-You're unlikely to strike gold by picking up any mascara at random and hoping for the best, so it's essential to consider your lash type when shopping.
+That said, finding the product you deem the best mascara for your own lashes usually takes some time.
+With hundredson the market, from the best volumising mascaras to the best tubing mascaras, settling on one requires a degree of trial and error.
+You're unlikely to strike gold by picking up a random mascara and hoping for the best, so it's essential to consider your lash type when shopping.

-"The most common complaint I hear is fine lashes," says makeup artist and beauty expert Zoë Taylor, "So choosing a lightweight but buildable mascara is important – rather than a heavy, dense formula, which might clog and weigh down the hairs."
-Taking her advice on board, and after much testing, here we've reviewed the tried-and-true options that genuinely curled, volumised and lengthened our short lashes.
+"The most common complaint I hear is fine lashes," says makeup artist and beauty expert Zoë Taylor.
+"So choosing a lightweight but buildable mascara is important – rather than a heavy, dense formula, which might clog and weigh down the hairs."
+Armed with Taylor's advice and after much testing, here we've reviewed the tried-and-true options that genuinely curled, volumised and lengthened our short lashes.

 Best mascaras for short lashes deals